dsantelmo/abrim/testing.md

 			* ID: item_id_01
 			* TEXT: all ok
 		3. Press Send
-5. Now the input.py process does this:
+5. With this message the input.py process does this:
 	1. Saves the new item
 	2. For each known node (for now only node_2):
 		1. Checks if its shadow exists (it doesn't)